The Car Connection Tesla Model 3 Overview

 Tesla offers a handful of options on the Model 3, including up to SAE Level 4 self-driving software (the hardware is installed on every car, regardless if it's selected), power-adjustable heated front seats, panoramic moonroof, and wood trim.

-The Model 3 is built on a separate platform from the Model S and Model X.
+The Model 3 is built on a separate platform from the Model S and Model X, one that is expected to spawn a Model Y crossover utility vehicle.